-All of the statistics are gathered, compiled, and reported to the University community via this report, which is published by the Dean of Students Office.
-The MSU-Northern Dean of Students submits the annual crime statistics published in this Report to the Department of Education (ED).
-The statistical information gathered by the Department of Education is available to the public through the Department of Education's website.
+All of the statistics are gathered, compiled, and reported to the University community via this report, which is published by the Vice Chancellor of Student Success.
+The MSU-Northern Vice Chancellor of Student Success submits the annual crime statistics published in this Report to the Department of Education (ED).
+The statistical information gathered by the Department of Education's website.

-Under the Clery Act, MSU-Northern is required to report annual crime statistics showing reported occurrences of specific types of crime for the benefit of current/prospective students and current/prospective employees.
+Under the Clery Act, MSU-Northern is required to report annual crime statistics showing reported occurrences of specific types of crime for the benefit of current/prospective students and current/prospective employees

 Crimes reported under the Silent Witness Program are included in the annual disclosure of crime statistics.
-Statistics pertaining to referrals for disciplinary action reflect those incidents of alcohol, drugs, and weapons violations that were referred to the Dean of Students or Residence Life Offices for student disciplinary action.
-The Dean of Students' Office has included information for public property and non-campus buildings or property, per the Havre Police Department.
+Statistics pertaining to referrals for disciplinary action reflect those incidents of alcohol, drugs, and weapons violations that were referred to the Vice Chancellor of Student Success or Residence Life Offices for student disciplinary action.
+The Vice Chancellor of Student Success Office has included information for public property and non-campus buildings or property, per the Havre Police Department.